 I ‘get’ IT support and love it.
 When I first started in business, I worked with several MSPs on their marketing.
 And I believe the opportunity open to you today is unique to this sector.

-Every now and then I have an article published on CRN’s website.
+Every now and then I have an article published on various MSP news websites.
 Here’s a selection of the most recent articles.

 I am a member of CIPR, the Chartered Institute of Public Relations.